-Studying French and other Francophone culture, civilization and literature, students develop oral and written languages skills, analytical thinking, and familiarity with diverse philosphies and perspectives, all of which are central to liberal arts education with a global perspective
+While studying French and other Francophone culture, civilization, and literature, students develop oral and written languages skills, analytical thinking, and familiarity with diverse philosophies and perspectives — all of which are central to liberal arts education with a global perspective.

-St. Olaf provides an honor house, La Maison Française, that frequently hosts cultural and social activities, promoting discussion of French and Francophone lectures, films, musical groups, celebrations, and more.
+St. Olaf provides an honor house, La Maison Française, that frequently hosts cultural and social activities, promoting discussion of French and Francophone lectures, films, musical groups, and celebrations.